denotation-io/denotation-io.github.io/_posts/linguistics/2020-3-30-making-sense-when-nothing-makes-sense.md

 ---
 layout: page-fullwidth
 title:  "Making sense when nothing makes sense"
 teaser: "Feeling overwhelmed by the world?
-The first entry of this blog is a remake of an old post, explaining how different scientific theories of meaning explain humans' thirst for 'making sense'."
+The first entry of this blog is a remake of an old post, relating how different scientific theories of meaning explain humans' thirst for 'making sense'."
 breadcrumb: true
 categories:
     - linguistics